JuanAbrilC/Fuzzy_wuzzy_matching/README.md

 - **BASE B**: A database from client visits to sales points for product sales, containing 6,039 establishments with demographic information, similar to BASE A but in XLSX (Excel) format.

 ## Objective

-In this exercise, we are going to do a match of two datasets that have information about locations.
-To solve this problem, we are going to use a Levenshtein distance, using the fuzz ratio function that Python have to compare strings.
+Perform dataset matching by utilizing the Levenshtein distance through Python's fuzz ratio function to compare location information across two datasets by its attributes.